akka/akka-upgrade-testing/README.md

     * Singletons
     * Distributed data

+## Cron job and snapshots

+Once a day a Cron job runs the upgrade test with the latest the pre-configured versions as well as the latest 2.5 and 2.6 nightly snapshots.

 ## Running locally

 Have minikube running and setup docker to point to minikube's VM e.g. run: